 A top official at the Susan G. Komen for the Cure breast cancer foundation resigned today following the charity's decision to reverse its policy barring funding for Planned Parenthood.

-Karen Handel, a former Republican gubernatorial candidate in Georgia, denied that she was responsible for the decision to end funding for Planned Parenthood, which she says was made under guidelines formulated before she was hired.
+Karen Handel, a former Republican gubernatorial candidate in Georgia, denied in her resignation letter that she had anything to do with the decision to end funding for Planned Parenthood, which she says was made under guidelines formulated before she was hired.

 Critics of the foundation's decision linked the move to Handel, a vocal opponent of abortion and Planned Parenthood.